HoneyHoneyTeam/ESP32-Marauder-5G-Apex-5-Module---For-Flipper-Zero/README.md

 <Br/>

-#### 2️⃣ Video Guide for upgrading via MicroSD card - updated 08.July.2026
+#### 2️⃣ Written Guide for firmware upgrading via MicroSD card - updated 08.July.2026

 ⚠️ Important Notes
 - 🔸  Only use firmware designed for **ESP32 C5 DevKit**.
 - 🔸  Using the wrong or corrupted firmware can brick your module.
+- 🔸  This method is suitable on both Apex 5 Version 1 (V1) and Version 2 (V2)

 Currently, the easiest way to update Marauder firmware is via Micro SD card.
 Here is the process.